Skip to content

 F --> G

-ClusterControl Ops-C can be run standalone or co-located on one of the ClusterControl instances.
+By default, the ClusterControl Ops-C GUI is disabled and can be activated under the License page.
+When activating, additional configuration is required to create a privileged user to securely integrate and manage multiple ClusterControl controllers.
 Apart from the standard ClusterControl users authentication method, it also supports authenticating using the existing directory service like LDAP or Active Directory.
 Simply add a controller by specifying the username and password of ClusterControl user (must belong to admins group) and you are good to go.

 See Also